 The vocational adjustment trainer, the customer, and the VR counselor must sign the original and updated VR3135B, Vocational Adjustment Training, Specialized Training Plan to document understanding and agreement of the training plan.

+Any meeting related to the training plan between customer, provider, customer’s circle of supports and VR-Staff may be conducted remotely.
+For more information, refer to VR-SFP 3.6.4.1 Remote Service Delivery.

 No training may be provided until an SA for Specialized Vocational Adjustment Training is issued after the completion of the VAT-S Evaluation and the VR3135B, Vocational Adjustment Training, Specialized Training Plan is approved by the VR counselor.

 13.15.3 Outcomes Required for Payment